Holyrood Park: Palace of Holyroodhouse

 The Palace of Holyroodhouse began as a lodging within the Abbey, but eventually grew into a substantial palace.
 James IV had the first buildings constructed around 1500, although the bulk of the present building dates from the late 17th century, when it was remodelled in the neo-classical style by Sir William Bruce.
 It remains as the official residence of the British monarch in Scotland.

 Holyrood Park was augmented in January 1542 with lands at Duddingston bought from David Murray of Balvaird.
 Both Mary, Queen of Scots, and her father James V kept sheep in some areas of the park, looked after by John Huntar.
 A dyke was built and then repaired encircling Arthur's Seat and Salisbury and Duddingston Craigs, involving negotiation between Mary of Guise and Edinburgh burgh council.

 In May 1562 Dunsapie Loch was the setting for an entertainment at the wedding of John, Lord Fleming, and Elizabeth Ross, which involved a theatrical recreation of the siege of Leith.
+In May 1565, Mary ordered the construction of a site in Holyrood Park for picnics or banqueting, possibly in connection with her forthcoming wedding to Lord Darnley.
 In 1595, John Skene estimated that the park could hold 800 wethers and 400 ewes.
 Mary had a place made for picnic suppers in the park.
 Sheep continued to be kept inside Holyrood Park until 1975.